China's Hu gives show of support for North Korea

 The uncle, Jang song-thaek, is seen as a driving force for reforms which the isolated and destitute North is believed to be trying and for which it desperately needs Chinese backing.

-“For many years, Comrade Jang Song-thaek has done a great deal of work to develop neighborly friendship between China and North Korea,” Hu said at their meeting, according to Chinese radio.
+“For many years, Comrade Jang Song-thaek has done a great deal of work to develop neighbourly friendship between China and North Korea,” Hu said at their meeting, according to Chinese radio.

 Hu also offered condolences for floods that recently hit the North, which routinely struggles to feed its 24 million people.